 - Filename formatting - Date and time, or Incrementing number.

-- Restore default settings - Will change all Recording settings back to their defaults.
+- Restore default settings - Will change all Recording settings back to their defaults for future recordings and screenshots.

 Help